By Lambert Strether of Corrente

 Senate Republicans have been trying to thread the needle on health care reform for weeks, but their latest efforts collapsed on Monday when it became clear they couldn’t rally the votes to pass the bill.

-So why can’t they find agreement? — from ideology to re-election concerns to the demographics and health nuances of individual states.
+So why can’t they find agreement?
+Each senator has a different reason to oppose the legislation — from ideology to re-election concerns to the demographics and health nuances of individual states.

 (Note that this method is very different from a simple whip count, no matter how checklist- and graphics-heavy, as here.)